 Before you start hiking the Tung Chung hiking trail, take a look at my Hong Kong solo travel guide and get an overview of HK first.

-And here are few additional tips for the Tai O hike:
+And here are a few additional tips for the Tai O hike:

 - The best time to hike the Tung O Ancient trail is late autumn, winter and early spring.
 Part of the trail so I would not recommend hiking during the height of summer.